 Max Out Your 401k As Early As You Possibly Can

-If you can contribute as much as possible as early as possible then the snowball grows quickly.
+If you can contribute as much as possible, the snowball grows quickly.
 Then you can stop contributing when you retire early and let the investment grow.

 To me, that $20k a year was not mine.
 It was future me’s money.
-If I didn’t max out my 401k then I was stealing from future me.
+If I didn’t max out my 401k, I was stealing from future me.
 I don’t steal, especially from future me.

 Should You Max Out Your 401k, Or Just Up To The Employer’s Match

-I said I was going to avoid this debate, but I will take a stance on it.
 Yes.
 Max out your 401k.
-Many people give advice for employees to contribute up to the employer’s match.
+Many people give advice to employees to contribute to the employer’s match.
 But doing that limits the value of the 401k tax deference.

 Should I Max Out 401k Or Pay Off High-Interest Debt?

-If you have high-interest credit card debt, then focus on paying it down as aggressively as possible, and stop adding to it.
-There is not a magical formula to what percent of every dollar you should put towards debt vs your retirement plan.
+If you have high-interest credit card debt, focus on paying it down as aggressively as possible and stop adding to it.
+There is no magical formula for what percent of every dollar you should put towards debt vs. your retirement plan.

-There are so many pieces of advice on what to do here, but the real advice is do what mentally works for you.
+There are so many pieces of advice on what to do here, but the honest advice is to do what mentally works for you.

-If you can take emotion out of the equation, then it’s just a math problem comparing interest rates vs rate of return of your 401k investment options.
+Suppose you can take emotion out of the equation.
+In that case, it’s just a math problem comparing interest rates vs. the rate of return of your 401k investment options.
 But let’s not fool ourselves.
 Paying down debt is a mindset shift.

 If I Am Married, Should Both Of Us Max Out Your 401ks?

 It meant she was putting ~$20k of her $50k into a retirement account.
-That meant her paychecks after tax were very small.
+That meant her paychecks after tax was tiny.
 It psychologically hurt.

-Would we rather have used that money on trips, buying and RV, or buying a Tesla?
+Would we have used that money on trips, an RV, or a Tesla?
 Of course.
 We focused on saving now so we could have financial independence later.
-We also focused on satisfice.
+We also concentrate on satisfice.
 This is the idea that you buy what makes you happy, but no more than that.

 We only did this for a few years.
 Maybe two.
 I didn’t think about it earlier in our relationship.
 She walked away from her job a couple years ago once our twins were born.

-Should I Max Out My 401k Or Pay Off Mortgage?
+Should I Max Out My 401k Or Pay Off the Mortgage?

 Your 401k should be a priority.
-Funding it creates a snowball that compounds over time.
+Funding creates a snowball that compounds over time.
 I look at it this way, if my salary is 80k, then I actually make $49.500 before taxes.
-To me that means I can only buy a house based off of an income of 60k a year, not 80k.
+That means I can only buy a house based on an income of 60k a year, not 80k.

 This is true no matter what your income is (as long as you can cover basic needs expenses, which most studies say is $70k income for a household).

-If you haven’t bought a house yet, buy a less expensive house.
+If you haven’t bought a house, buy a less expensive one.

 Treat the 401k contribution as a liability, just like taxes.
-It isn’t your money, it is future you’s money.
+It isn’t your money.
+It is the future you’s money.

 But Not Everyone Has 401ks